iptch/go-techbier/slides/theory-new.md

 Implementing Pokémons
 ---

 If your type has all the required methods, it **automatically** satisfies the interface.
-Like how any creature that uses "Tackle" and "Growl" is a Pokémon in your team.
+Like how any creature that uses "Attack" and "Growl" is a Pokémon in your team.

 ```go +line_numbers
 package main